Reinforcement learning with non-ergodic reward increments: robustness via ergodicity transformations: Abstract

 \section{Abstract}

 Envisioned application areas for reinforcement learning (RL) include autonomous driving, precision agriculture, and finance, which all require RL agents to make decisions in the real world.
 A significant challenge hindering the adoption of RL methods in these domains is the non-robustness of conventional algorithms.
-In this paper, we argue that a fundamental issue contributing to this lack of robustness lies in the focus on the expected value of the return as the sole ``correct'' optimization objective.
-The expected value is the average over the statistical ensemble of infinitely many trajectories.
-For non-ergodic returns, this average differs from the average over a single but infinitely long trajectory.
-Consequently, optimizing the expected value can lead to policies that yield exceptionally high returns with probability zero but almost surely result in catastrophic outcomes.
-This problem can be circumvented by transforming the time series of collected returns into one with ergodic increments.
-This transformation enables learning robust policies by optimizing the long-term return for individual agents rather than the average across infinitely many trajectories.
-We propose an algorithm for learning ergodicity transformations from data and demonstrate its effectiveness in an instructive, non-ergodic environment and on standard RL benchmarks.
+In particular, the focus of RL is typically on the expected value of the return.
+The expected value is the average over the statistical ensemble of infinitely many trajectories, which can be uninformative about the performance of the average individual.
+For instance, when we have a heavy-tailed return distribution, the ensemble average can be dominated by rare extreme events.
+Consequently, optimizing the expected value can lead to policies that yield exceptionally high returns with a probability that approaches zero but almost surely result in catastrophic outcomes in single long trajectories.
+In this paper, we develop an algorithm that lets RL agents optimize the long-term performance of individual trajectories.
+The algorithm enables the agents to learn robust policies, which we show in an instructive example with a heavy-tailed return distribution and standard RL benchmarks.
+The key element of the algorithm is a transformation that we learn from data.
+This transformation turns the time series of collected returns into one for whose increments expected value and the average over a long trajectory coincide.
+Optimizing these increments results in robust policies.